The Future of ISBD

 15 April 2024, https://doi.org/10.1111/bdi.13416

 As of Spring 2024, this document outlines specific initiatives which the Early Mid-Career Committee will prioritize based on the global need survey results above and subsequent polling at the ISBD 2023 Chicago conference, including post-conference follow up.
-You will already see some of these initiatives being actioned at the ISBD conference, while others will materialize on this website.
+You will already see some of these initiatives being actioned at the ISBD conference, while others will materialize on this website or through our CoP.
 The commentaries below expand on the domains covered by the manifesto paper and provide additional details on these initiatives.

 MANIFESTO COMMENTARIES